Read about what can cause memory loss and learn steps you can take to manage it.

 Instead, people with amnesia — also called amnestic syndrome — usually know who they are.
-But, they may have trouble learning new information and forming new memories.
+But they may have trouble learning new information and forming new memories.

 The two main features of amnesia are:

-Amnesia can result from damage to brain structures that form the limbic system, which controls your emotions and memories.
-These structures include the thalamus, which lies deep within the center of your brain, and the hippocampal formations, which are situated within the temporal lobes of your brain.
+Amnesia can result from damage to brain structures that form the limbic system, which controls emotions and memories.
+They include the thalamus found deep within the center of the brain.
+They also include the hippocampal formations found within the temporal lobes of the brain.

 Amnesia caused by brain injury or damage is known as neurological amnesia.
 Possible causes of neurological amnesia include:

-Another rare type of amnesia, called dissociative (psychogenic) amnesia, stems from emotional shock or trauma, such as being the victim of a violent crime.
-In this disorder, a person may lose personal memories and autobiographical information, but usually only briefly.
+Another rare type of amnesia, called dissociative amnesia, stems from emotional shock or trauma.
+It can result from being the victim of a violent crime or experiencing other trauma.
+In this disorder, people may lose personal memories and information about their lives.
+The memory loss is usually brief.

 The chance of developing amnesia might increase if you've experienced:

-Amnesia varies in severity and scope, but even mild amnesia takes a toll on daily activities and quality of life.
+Amnesia varies in severity and scope.
+But even mild amnesia takes a toll on daily activities and quality of life.
 The syndrome can cause problems at work, at school and in social settings.

 It may not be possible to recover lost memories.
-Some people with severe memory problems need to live in a supervised situation or extended-care facility.
+Some people with severe memory problems need to be supervised or need to live in a care facility.

-Because damage to the brain can be a root cause of amnesia, it's important to take steps to minimize your chance of a brain injury.
+Damage to the brain can be a root cause of amnesia.
+It's important to take steps to minimize your chance of a brain injury.
 For example:

-To diagnose amnesia, a doctor will do a comprehensive evaluation to rule out other possible causes of memory loss, such as Alzheimer's disease, other forms of dementia, depression or a brain tumor.
+A comprehensive evaluation is needed to diagnose amnesia.
+It can rule out other possible causes of memory loss such as Alzheimer's disease, other forms of dementia, depression or a brain tumor.

 The evaluation starts with a detailed medical history.
-Because the person with memory loss may not be able to provide thorough information, a family member, friend or another caregiver generally takes part in the interview as well.
+Because the person with memory loss may not be able to provide thorough information, a family member, friend or another caregiver usually provides information.

-The doctor will ask many questions to understand the memory loss.
+Your health care provider may ask you several questions to help understand the memory loss.
 Issues that might be addressed include:

-The physical examination may include a neurological exam to check reflexes, sensory function, balance, and other physiological aspects of the brain and nervous system.
+The physical exam may include a neurological exam to check reflexes, sensory function and balance.

-The memory evaluation can help determine the extent of memory loss and provide insights about what kind of help the person may need.
+The memory evaluation can help determine the extent of memory loss and provide insights about what kind of help you may need.

-A person with amnesia may work with an occupational therapist to learn new information to replace what was lost, or to use intact memories as a basis for taking in new information.
+You may work with an occupational therapist to learn new information and replace what was lost.
+Or you may use intact memories as a basis for taking in new information.

-Many people with amnesia find it helpful to use smart technology, such as a smartphone or a hand-held tablet device.
-With some training and practice, even people with severe amnesia can use these electronic organizers to help with day-to-day tasks.
-For example, smartphones can be programmed to remind them about important events or to take medications.
+Many people with amnesia find it helpful to use smart technology, such as a smartphone or a hand-held tablet.
+With some training and practice, even people with severe amnesia can use electronic organizers to help with day-to-day tasks.
+For example, smartphones can be programmed to remind them about important events or to take medicines.

 Low-tech memory aids include notebooks, wall calendars, pill minders, and photographs of people and places.

-No medications are currently available for treating most types of amnesia.
+No medicines are currently available for treating most types of amnesia.

-Living with amnesia can be frustrating for those with memory loss, and for their family and friends, too.
+Living with amnesia can be frustrating for those with memory loss and for their family and friends too.
 People with more-severe forms of amnesia may require direct assistance from family, friends or professional caregivers.

-It can be helpful to talk with others who understand what you're going through, and who may be able to provide advice or tips on living with amnesia.
-Ask your doctor if he or she knows of a support group in your area for people with amnesia and their loved ones.
+It can be helpful to talk with others who understand what you're going through.
+They may be able to provide advice or tips on living with amnesia.
+Ask your health care provider to recommend a support group in your area for people with amnesia and their loved ones.

-If an underlying cause for the amnesia is identified, there are national organizations that can provide additional information or support for the individual and their families.
+If an underlying cause for the amnesia is identified, there are national organizations that can provide additional information and support.
 Examples include:

-It's a good idea to arrive at your appointment well-prepared.
-Here's some information to help you get ready for your appointment and to know what to expect from your doctor.
+It's a good idea to arrive at your appointment well prepared.
+Here's some information to help you get ready and to know what to expect.

-In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask questions during your appointment at any time that you don't understand something.
+In addition to the questions that you've prepared, don't hesitate to ask questions during your appointment if you don't understand something.

-Your doctor is likely to ask you a number of questions, including:
+Your health care provider is likely to ask you a number of questions, including: